 Did you know Oslob is not the only place in the Philippines to view the majestic whale shark?
 Oslob is the most famous place, definitely the most popular, but there are a few other places tourists can swim with the whale sharks in the Philippines in an ethical way with no feeding, no touching, and with no danger to the species.

 Here in Moalboal, whale shark sightings are increasing, in fact whilst writing this blog post sitting in a local dive centre, a group of divers returned to say they had just seen one on house reef.
 How jealous do you think I was when I opted not to dive so I could finish this article – ironic eh!
 Yesterday a friend of mine posted a video on Instagram of a whale shark she had just seen.
-The above photo was taken by our friend Kevin Gacad when diving at the sardines, the most famous dive site in Cebu.
+The above photo was taken by Kevin Gacad when diving at the sardines, the most famous dive site in Cebu.

 Whales sharks start their migratory journey in the Pacific (California or Mexico) ending in the Philippines which is part of the Coral Triangle, its nutrient rich waters providing the greatest marine biodiversity in the world.
 They enter the Philippines at two main entry points; the San Bernardino Strait between Luzon and Samar (for the Donsol whale shark sightings), and the Surigao Strait, between the Bohol Sea (also known as the Mindanao Sea) and the Leyte Gulf.